-Our board of directors has adopted a written charter for the audit committee to be effective upon the completion of this offering, which will be available on our website as of the date of this offering.
+Prior to the completion of this offering, our board of directors will adopt a written charter for the audit committee, which will be available on our website.

 Compensation Committee

 Upon completion of this offering, we will have a compensation committee that will have responsibilities that meet all NYSE requirements.